 Manufacturing defects are typically caused by an error in the assembly process.
 If a manufacturing defect is present, the manufacturer may be held strictly liable for the product defect, regardless of fault.

 In order to prove that a manufacturing defect exists, the injured consumer must be able to show that the product was defective when it entered the “stream of commerce.”
 In other words, the defect must have been present at the time the product left the factory where it was produced.

-A design defect is a product flaw which causes a product to be unreasonably dangerous or hazardous for potential consumers.
+A design defect is a product flaw that causes a product to be unreasonably dangerous or hazardous for potential consumers.
 A design defect may be determined by a civil court to exist if:

 - The product’s design was unreasonably dangerous